HOME

 The Leviathan State Judged by God from Genesis to Revelation

 This claim that voluntary charity on the part of individuals is unbiblical because it creates pride in the givers also flies in the face of the many examples where individuals in the Bible are praised for their charity: The widow who gave her last two mites (Mark 12:42-44); the disciples who voluntarily sold their land and houses to provide for the poor among them (Acts 4:34-37); the disciple Tabitha who "was full of good works and acts of charity" (Acts 9:36); the centurion Cornelius, "a devout man" who "gave alms generously to the people" (Acts 10:2) and whose "alms have been remembered before God" (Acts 10:31); and the apostle Paul who was always mindful to carry alms from generous Christians to others in need: Galatians 2:10, Romans 15:26, Acts 24:17, 1 Corinthians 16:1-2, 2 Corinthians 9:5.
-James says that charity to the needy is the mark of an individual having true religion and faith in God (James 1:27, 2:15-16), as does Jesus (Matthew 25:34-40).
+Jesus, James, and John say that charity to the needy is the mark of an individual having true religion and faith in God (Matthew 25:34-40; James 1:27,2:15-16; 1 John 3:17-18).

 Whatever pride is removed from private individuals by removing their responsibility to care for the poor becomes magnified in elite, powerful politicians.
 They begin to think of themselves as Saviors of the World because, by giving away other people's money, they become the source of life to the common people, whose vote can essentially be bought by the handouts.
-When you rob Peter to pay Paul, you can always count on Paul's vote (see here).
-The State has the power to enforce its laws against anyone at the end of a gun barrel; adding high taxes to fund its power of violence is like adding gasoline to a fire.
+When you rob Peter to pay Paul, you can always count on Paul's vote (see this cartoon and this video).
+The state has the power to enforce its laws against anyone at the end of a gun barrel.
+Adding high taxes to fund its power of violence is like adding gasoline to a fire.
 Socialist-leaning Justice Oliver Wendell Holmes, Jr. said, "I like paying taxes.
 With them I buy civilization."
 But high taxes buy tyranny.
-Because of the State's power of violence, sin is able to wreak more destruction against more people through a highly-funded State than through any other human institution.
-This is tragically illustrated by the slaughter and slavery perpetrated by atheistic, socialistic regimes in the 20th Century that exceeded the abuse of power in all other centuries of human history combined (see here).
+Wars cost money, whether against foreign nations or against a nation's own people.
+Because of the state's power of violence, sin is able to wreak more destruction against more people through a highly-funded state than through any other human institution.
+This is tragically illustrated by the slaughter and slavery perpetrated by atheistic, socialistic regimes in the 20th Century that exceeded the abuse of power in all other centuries of human history combined.[7]
 In contrast to the elitism fostered in politicians by statist welfare, God's law is concerned with keeping the ruler humble, "that his heart may not be lifted up above his brothers" (Deuteronomy 17:20).
-The Biblical teaching against a powerful State is expressed well by Lord Acton's dictum that "Power tends to corrupt, and absolute power corrupts absolutely."
+The Biblical teaching against a powerful state is expressed well by Lord Acton's dictum that "Power tends to corrupt, and absolute power corrupts absolutely."

 A few specific passages in the Bible are cited by liberals as requiring a welfare state:

 2. Joseph's welfare program in Egypt - Genesis 41: Joseph instituted a grain storage program that saved Egypt from seven years of famine because of Joseph's gift from God to interpret dreams that infallibly predicted the future.
-That would be great if we had a politician with that gift today, but we don't.
+That would be great if we had a politician with that gift today, but none have shown up.
 The attempts of planners in socialist nations to predict the best production levels has resulted in massive overproduction of many goods and constant food shortages.
 Second, Joseph did not institute a give-away program like the programs that modern welfare advocates would like.
-He required the people to buy the grain during the years of famine, which resulted in everyone selling their land to the State, and finally everyone selling themselves as slaves to the State (Genesis 41:56-57, 47:13-21).
+He required the people to buy the grain during the years of famine, which resulted in everyone selling their land to the state, and finally everyone selling themselves as slaves to the state (Genesis 41:56-57, 47:13-21).
 Third, the consequence of this program was enslavement of the population, which is not a result we should imitate.
 Enslavement is a curse from God for disobedience to Him (Deuteronomy 28:43-48).
 For the people of Israel, God only allowed servitude for temporary periods to allow the poor to pay back debts that they could not afford, because God wanted His people to be His servants, not man's servants (Leviticus 25:47-55).
 Joseph's welfare program was a blessing in the sense that it saved the lives of the people, but because it caused their slavery, it was also a curse on the Egyptians as the enemies of God.
-When God gave Israel its laws, He did not institute a State wealth redistribution program.
+When God gave Israel its laws, He did not institute a state wealth redistribution program.
 God gave them laws that would make the Israelites a free people, if His laws were followed (Deuteronomy 28:12-13).
 When Joseph enslaved Egypt, he imposed a 20% tax on them (Genesis 47:23-26), but even a 10% tax was considered tyrannical for the Israelites (1 Samuel 8:15,17).
+Fourth, there is a deliberate contrast between the "Pharaonic economics" of Genesis 47 and the "family economics" of the Law of Moses at Leviticus 25.[11]
+Whereas, in Genesis 47 Pharaoh gains ownership of all Egypt and is able to grant Joseph's family an entire region of land, the land of Goshen, Leviticus 25 insures that the land remains under family ownership, not state ownership.
+Rulers of Israel are condemned when they adopt Pharaonic economics, as when King Ahab takes Naboth's vineyard (1 Kings 21:1-2 cf. 1 Samuel 8)

 3. Inalienability of tribal land - Leviticus 25: The tribal territories in Israel were acquired as military spoils when they conquered the land.
 The land was conquered, divided among the tribes, and preserved as the property of those tribes as part of a unique, holy status that the land of Israel had during the Old Testament period in order to prepare for the coming of the Messiah.
 Although "The earth is the LORD's, and everything in it, the world, and all who live in it" (Psalm 24:1), the land of Israel was uniquely God's possession: "The land shall not be sold in perpetuity, for the land is mine" (Leviticus 25:23).
 God had a unique presence in Israel as the only place on earth where God's house, the Temple, was to be built.
 But this changed with the death of Christ.
 The curtain into the Temple's Most Holy Place was torn in two (Matthew 27:52), and within a generation (A.D.
 67-70) Christ sent the Roman army to destroy the Temple (Matthew 24:1-2, 34).
 Christ fulfilled the liberation to which the Law of Jubilee foreshadowed, which law required slaves to be set free and the land to be returned to its original owners every fifty years (Leviticus 25:10), when Christ announced the beginning of His ministry: "He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord’s favor" (Luke 4:18-19).
 The return of land to its original owners is no more legitimate today than military conquest to win nations for Christ, or building a new Temple, or the continued practice of perpetual slavery of foreigners (Leviticus 25:44-45 - which had been limited to the land of Israel then, but would now be a legitimate practice throughout the world).
 Liberals want to use the law against the alienability of tribal land as a justification for leveling wealth among all people, but this was not an egalitarian program.
 You had to be in on the ground floor of the deal as part of one of the Israelite clans that conquered the land.
-It benefited the Israelite who was poor, but it did not help the resident alien, who was prevented from permanently owning any land outside of the walled cities (Leviticus 25:29-31).
+It benefited the Israelite who was poor, but it did not help the resident alien, who was prevented from permanently owning any land outside of the walled cities (Leviticus 25:29-31 - until this was changed when the Jews returned from their exile in Babylon: Ezekiel 47:21-22).
+The program of Leviticus 25 did not redistribute any movable wealth, like gold or cattle.

 4. Amos: Prophet for the Poor: Amos strongly condemned the rich who were oppressing the poor in his day.
-But this is an example of liberals assuming that, just because the Bible speaks out for the poor, the Bible is promoting State welfare.
+But this is an example of liberals assuming that, just because the Bible speaks out for the poor, the Bible is promoting state welfare.
 Liberals ignore the standard that Amos used to judge that the rich were oppressing the poor.
 Amos has a vision of a plumb line on a wall, and God says, "Look, I am setting a plumb line among my people Israel; I will spare them no longer" (Amos 7:8).
-The plumb line was a measure of justice and righteousness (Isaiah 28:17), and like a wall that was shown by the plumb line to have been built crooked, God was going to tear down Israel.
+The plumb line was a measure of justice and righteousness (Isaiah 28:17), and like a wall that had to be torn down because the plumb line showed that it had been built crooked, God was going to tear down Israel for being morally crooked.
 What was the standard of justice, the plumb line?
 The law of God: "For three transgressions of Judah, and for four, I will not revoke the punishment, because they have rejected the law of the LORD, and have not kept His statutes" (Amos 2:4).
 Amos cites the specific commandments of God's law against the Israelites in God's lawsuit against them.
 As we have seen, the law of God makes some provisions for the poor, but not through statist welfare:

 A. "They sell the righteous for silver, and the needy for a pair of sandals—those who trample the head of the poor into the dust of the earth and turn aside the way of the afflicted" (Amos 2:6-7).
 The rich here are violating God's command that they have mercy on those too poor to support themselves.
 The wealthy were not to make a profit from things sold to the destitute, but were to loan to them at zero-interest and sell food to them at cost (Leviticus 25:35-38).
 The destitute who sold themselves to a wealthy person were not to be treated harshly like slaves but as hired servants (Leviticus 25:39-43).
 These servants were not to be sold (Exodus 21:8), and when they were released, they were to be supplied liberally so that they could make it on their own (Deuteronomy 15:14).

 B. "They lay themselves down beside every altar on garments taken in pledge" (Amos 2:8).
-This violated the command against keeping garments overnight that were held as collateral (Deuteronomy 24:10-13), as well as the command not to worship other gods.
+This violated the command against keeping garments overnight that were held as collateral (Deuteronomy 24:10-13), as well as violating the commands not to worship other gods.

 D. "You oppress the righteous and take bribes and you deprive the poor of justice in the courts" (Amos 5:12).
 God's law condemned bias toward the rich or poor in court (Leviticus 19:15), so this condemnation is no support for taking from the rich to give to the poor.